May 10, 2026 | 9 min read

 SDLT surcharge on non-residents increased?
 From 2% to 3%.

-Foreigners buying UK property now face a potential 18% SDLT rate.
+Foreigners with the temerity (the rotters!) to buy UK property now face a potential 18% SDLT rate.

-A popular tax is one paid by someone else… an even more popular tax is one paid by a foreigner who can’t vote.
+I always say that a popular tax is one paid by someone else… an even more popular tax is one paid by a someone else who is also a non-voting foreigner!

 So far, so manifesto.